typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-unnecessary-type-arguments.md

-# Enforces that types will not to be used (no-unnecessary-type-arguments)
+# Enforces that types will not be used unnecessary (no-unnecessary-type-arguments)

 Warns if an explicitly specified type argument is the default for that type parameter.